 Coexistence of different religions:

-Once you have entered, there are almost no guides, no staff, nobody beyond tourists.
-There will be different exits (one-way rotating doors), but from our experience, some of them were closed.
-Thus, you either will have to go till the end of the route or back to the beginning point.
-Thus it can take more time than expected.
+Once you enter, there are almost no guides, no staff, and nobody beyond tourists.
+There will be different exits (one-way rotating doors), but some were closed.
+Thus, you must go to the end of the route or back to the beginning.
+Therefore it can take more time than expected.

 New Gate